White Christmas

 by Music and Lyrics by Irving Berlin.
 Book by David Ives and Paul Blake

-White Christmas had 4 performances over 6 years ago (between the 7th of December 2017 and the 9th of December 2017) at Rhoda McGaw Theatre
+White Christmas had 4 performances almost 7 years ago (between the 7th of December 2017 and the 9th of December 2017) at Rhoda McGaw Theatre

 182nd Production.
 One of the most famous and well-loved films of all time is brought to the stage, telling a story of love and loyalty through the wonderful music and lyrics of Irving Berlin.
 A colourful extravaganza of music and dance to chase away the winter blues.
 The perfect pre-Christmas treat for the whole family.
 Plot It is Christmas Eve 1944 on the Western Front in WW2.
 Captain Bob Wallace and Private Phil Davis are entertaining the troupes to keep their spirits up.
 They are interrupted by General Waverley who pretends to reprimand the men for being frivolous during war time.
 The action then swiftly moves to 1954 and Wallace and Davis are now stars of stage and screen and performing the same number, on a grander scale, at the famous Ed Sullivan show.
 After the performance at Ed Sullivan finishes Phil takes Bob to a club in another part of town to see a new act “the Haynes Sisters” as a favour to an old army pal.
 Here they see Betty and Judy perform and are impressed.
 They all have a drink together and it turns out that it was Judy that had arranged for Wallace and Davis to see the show, not their brother.
 Phil and Judy get on well, but it is not quite the same for Bob and Betty, even though there is clearly a spark between them.
 Phil and Judy hatch a plan to get Bob and Betty together.
 Bob thinks he is going on a train to Florida when he is really heading for Vermont, where the girls are due to perform for the holidays.
 People are travelling to Vermont for the snow but as they arrive they discover there is a heatwave.
 Bob, Phil, Betty & Judy arrive at the Columbia Inn where all the guests are leaving because there is no snow.
 Coincidentally the Inn is owned by the boys’ old General – Henry Waverly.
 It is clear the inn is not doing good business and Martha, the concierge is trying to keep things afloat.
 Bob & Phil are introduced to the General’s granddaughter, Susan, who is staying for the Christmas holidays.
 Bob, Phil, Judy and Betty decide to help the General out by putting on a big show in the barn to generate some business for the Inn.
 The next day the chorus kids all start to arrive and rehearsals begin.
 Susan confides in Bob that she is worried about her grandfather and Bob reassures her.
 Betty overhears how wonderful Bob is to Susan and they kiss.
 Bob is keen to get a large audience in to support their show so calls up his old pal Ralph Sheldrake at Ed Sullivan show and they hatch a plot to get the men from the General’s old division to come to the show at the barn.
 Martha, who has a habit of listening in to the phone conversations, misunderstand the message and thinks that Bob and Ralph want to take over the Inn.
 Martha tells Betty her fears about Bob.
 At the same time Betty receives an invitation to play a solo gig at the prestigious Regency Room back in New York.
 Betty confronts Bob about his plan to take over but the misunderstanding continues and Betty vows to take the Regency job.
 Meanwhile Judy gets feed up with Phil flirting with the chorus girls and General Waverly finds all the unpaid bills for the Inn that Martha has been hiding from him.
 The act ends with a big number from the Barn show.